climatescope/climatescope.org/app/_en_country/brazil.md

 Energy efficiency is promoted through an energy savings obligation, requiring electricity distribution companies to allocate 0.5% of their net operating revenue towards end-use energy efficiency investments.
 Starting in 2018, electricity distributors will be obliged to accept smart meters at no cost to customers who opt in to the dynamic tariff scheme.
 Customers who request additional smart-meter functionality are charged for the cost of the meter.

-###Score summary

-Brazil scored 2.29 in Climatescope 2016 to rank third overall on the list of countries.
-It slipped from second last year, when it scored 2.12.
-The country placed in the top five on all parameters, except for Clean Energy Investment and Climate Financing Parameter II.

-The country’s score increased on Enabling Framework Parameter I, but it dropped to 5<sup>th</sup> place from 3<sup>rd</sup>.
-Its power sector structure has many positive aspects, although utility privatisation is not among them.
-It got a good score due to the level of installed clean energy capacity.

-On Parameter II, Brazil’s score increased and it moved up one place to 16<sup>th</sup>.
-Though investment declined from last year’s level, the fall was modest.
-The average cost of debt was a weakness however – at 44% it was among the highest in the world.

-Brazil’s score on Low-Carbon Business & Clean Energy Value Chains Parameter III was unchanged and it slipped down three places to 5<sup>th</sup>.
-A very large number of value chains and service companies are represented.

-On Greenhouse Gas Management Activities Parameter IV, the country’s score decreased slightly and it slipped from 2<sup>nd</sup> to 4<sup>th</sup>.